-English Church Architecture -
+English Church Architecture.

-HELPERTHORPE, St. Peter (SE 953 704) (August 2012)
+HELPERTHORPE, St. Peter (SE 953 704),

-(Bedrock: Upper Cretaceous, Welton Chalk Formation)
+(Bedrock: Upper Cretaceous, .Welton Chalk Formation)

-Here at Helperthorpe, the unbuttressed W. tower here at St. Peter's rises in three stages to a splay-footed spire with little gabled openings encircling the upper section about a third of the way up.
-The bell-openings have cinquefoil-cusped Y-tracery with additional “Somerset tracery” beneath, as seen, for example, at Shepton Beauchamp.
-The stair turret, lit by trefoil-cusped lancets, rises up at the east end of the S. wall, to terminate just below the bell-stage, above a large canopied niche containing a statue of St. Peter holding the keys to heaven (illustrated left).
-The porch is windowless and entered via an outer doorway bearing narrow rolls and hollows, but its significant feature is the stone tunnel vault within (shown right), supported on three intermediate transverse arches.
+The unbuttressed W. tower here at St. Peter's rises in three stages to a splay-footed spire with little gabled openings encircling the upper section about a third of the way up.
+The bell-openings have cinquefoil-cusped Y-tracery with additional 'Somerset tracery' beneath, as seen, for example, at Shepton Beauchamp in that county.
+The stair turret, lit by trefoil-cusped lancets, rises at the east end of the S. wall, to terminate just below the bell-stage, above a large canopied niche containing a statue of St. Peter holding the keys to heaven (illustrated left).
+The porch is windowless and entered via an outer doorway bearing narrow rolls and hollows, but its significant feature is the stone tunnel vault within (seen right), supported on three transverse arches.
 The nave and chancel windows are mostly two-light and trefoil-cusped with various shapes in the apex, some regular and some not.
 The chancel E. window consists of five cinquefoil-cusped lancets within an encompassing arch.
-The construction material is “Whitby stone” throughout, according to Nikolaus Pevsner and/or David Neave (The Buildings of England: York and the East Riding' volume of The Buildings of England, New Haven & London, Yale University Press, 2005, p.
+The construction material is 'Whitby stone', as at Fimber. throughout, according to Nikolaus Pevsner and/or David Neave (as mentioned in the 'York and the East Riding' volume of The Buildings of England, New Haven & London, Yale University Press, 2005, p.
 457, in one of those very many irritating instances where the series's unwillingness to tear itself away from the pre-1974 county boundaries, even half a century later, make it nigh on impossible to know which volume to consult).

 Inside the building, Temple Moore’s N. arcade proves to be composed of four low arches with piers formed of four major and four minor shafts with fillets, conjoined capitals, and arches bearing two hollows around the outer order and a sunk quadrant around the inner.
 (See the photograph, right, taken from the southwest.)
 This is well-executed work, yet its necessarily diminutive size diminishes Street’s building while simultaneously opening up the N. side of the nave and destroying the internal symmetry.
-The best feature of the aisle is the elaborate carved reredos in red sandstone against the E. wall (below left), with carved statues of the Virgin and Child flanked by angels, set in three ogee-pointed crocketed arches separated by buttresses with intricately crocketed pinnacles.
+The best feature of the aisle is the elaborate carved reredos in red sandstone against the E. wall (illustrated below left), with carved statues of the Virgin and Child flanked by angels, set in three ogee-pointed crocketed arches separated by buttresses with intricately crocketed pinnacles.
 The wall beneath is patterned in floral motifs.